samsquire/ideas4/README.md

 What if you want to overlay behaviour over existing functionality?
 I want to map computation to computation.

 Do another thing while doing the existing computation.
-Or do the existing computation in a slightly different way.
+Or do the existing computation in a slightly different approach.

 For example, you might want to loop over running loops and iterate over them only some of the time.
 Or load balance them or backpressure them.